- Reviews: 7790

 We had a room only, no breakfast included.
 You can get all the supplies you need at Ruby's General Store.

-Let me put it this way.
+Let me put it this way, there isn't a lot of choices to stay in or near Bryce Canyon, but there is good ole Ruby's, like a mirage that suddenly is real.
 Ruby's Inn has it all and is located only one mile from the entrance to Bryce Canyon National Park.
 A hotel, a campground and RV park.
-Inside the entrance building is the reception/registration area, an on site travelers store for needed items and tourist trinkets and restaurant.
+Inside the entrance building is the reception/registration area, an on site travelers store for needed items and tourist trinkets, restaurant and gasoline station.
 It is an easy drive to not only Bryce but to the Grand Staircase - Escalante National Monument and Scenic Byway 12.

 A great indoor swimming pool and spa to relax in and a complete general store.
 It is a non smoking rooms hotel.
 A/C rooms and High-Speed wireless internet.
 Even a Laundromat in on site.